toivomattila/jubilant-waffle/PRD.md

 - Support for multiple tags per image
 - All tags must be stored in Title Case format (first letter of each word capitalized, rest lowercase)
 - Tags can only contain letters and spaces (underscores should be converted to spaces)
+- Track confidence metrics for each tag:
+  - Number of times an image has been processed
+  - Count of times each tag was generated for an image
+  - Confidence percentage (tag occurrence count / total processing count)

 #### Data Relationships
 - Each image must be able to have multiple associated tags